Our Services

 Helpful Resources

-High neutrophils, or neutrophilia, most often reflect your body’s response to infection, inflammation, or stress, can be influenced by medications or smoking, and only rarely point to bone marrow disorders.
+High neutrophils (neutrophilia) most often signal your body's response to infection, inflammation, or physical stress, and can also be triggered by medications, smoking, or pregnancy.
+Only rarely do elevated neutrophils point to bone marrow disorders like leukemia.

 If your blood test shows neutrophils high, you may be wondering what that means and whether you should be concerned.
 Neutrophils are a type of white blood cell that play a critical role in your immune system.
 When their levels rise above normal, it's called neutrophilia.